mathworks/toolboxdesign/MEX.md

 ## Incorporating External Libraries

-You can call libraries implemented in C++ using MEX functions.
-Since MEX source files are just C++ source code, they use standard C++ syntax to access external libraries.
+You can call libraries implemented in C/C++ from within your MEX functions.
+Since MEX source files are just C/C++ source code, they use standard syntax to access external libraries.

 ### External Library Header Files (`.h`,`.hpp`)
 Create an `include` folder within the `cpp` folder and put the external library [header files](https://www.learncpp.com/cpp-tutorial/header-files/) within this folder.
-Use the [`-I`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [mex function](https://www.mathworks.com/help/matlab/ref/mex.html) to specify that header files are in the `include` folder.
+Use the [`-I`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [mex](https://www.mathworks.com/help/matlab/ref/mex.html) command to specify that header files are in the `include` folder.

 ### Incorporating a Static Library (`.lib`)
 Some MEX functions incorporate [static libraries](https://www.learncpp.com/cpp-tutorial/a1-static-and-dynamic-libraries/) that are compiled into your MEX function.
 Place these binaries under platform specific folders within the `library` folder.
 Use the names from the [`computer('arch')`](https://www.mathworks.com/help/matlab/ref/computer.html) command in MATLAB for the folder names.
 The table below provides a summary of the folder names and file extensions used for static libraries for popular operating systems.